 (For compliance reasons, this paper is only accessible in the United Kingdom)

 DWS reviews the mounting evidence in favour of ESG investing, the benefits of a tilt towards high ESG ratings, the impacts of divestment vs engagement, and index solutions combining ESG with low carbon methodologies.

 Investors should respond to climate risks and opportunities (ClientEarth, 2018)

 This 29-page report provides a summary of currently available evidence and analysis in response to the commonly posed climate-related questions.

 Climate Change: Assessing Impact at the Portfolio Level (Neuberger Berman, 2018)

 (For compliance reasons, this paper is only accessible in certain geographies)

 Climate change is likely to have a wide range of impacts on both financial markets and economies in the coming decades.

 Carbon Risk Integration in Factor Portfolios (S&P Dow Jones Indices, Mar 2018)

-S&P Dow Jones Indices shows that carbon-efficient factor portfolios can be a meaningful part of the core equity strategic and tactical asset allocation process.
+It is possible for factor portfolios that are carbon-efficient to become a significant part of the core equity tactical and strategic asset allocation process.